 How to Make Chickpea Pasta with Marinara and Spinach

-Step 1: Prepare chickpea pasta according to package instructions.
+- Cook the chickpea pasta according to the package directions.

 Easy Vegan Fried Rice with Tofu

-This short-cut vegan fried rice recipe uses pre-cooked brown rice, tofu, and a frozen mixed vegetable medley.!
-You can also use a frozen stir-fry medley for this recipe.
+This shortcut vegan fried rice recipe uses pre-cooked brown rice, tofu, and a frozen mixed vegetable medley.
+You can also use a frozen stir-fry medley.

 Ingredients